ottovos/PracticeWords/README.md

 To be done:
 - change CSS
-- Adjust counter to new design
+- Adjust counter to new design - DONE
-- add featur to switch language
+- add featur to switch language - DONE
 - add feature to upload lists
-- host to netlify.com
+- host to netlify.com - DONE

 Netlify domain: https://ubiquitous-fox-3bdad0.netlify.app/